 Hand warmers are a must have when winter hiking not only for adults, but especially for babies.
 They are such a quick way to get heat to any part of their body should they need it.
 I have had to put them in my son’s gloves and booties at times and they truly make a world of difference when needed.

-Depending on the carrier you are using (learn more about the best carriers for hiking, here) a good carrier cover can make a big difference in keeping baby warm.
-I use an Ergobaby soft carrier which has both a clip-on rain cover and fleece lined covers you can purchase.
+Depending on the carrier you are using a good carrier cover can make a big difference in keeping baby warm.
+I use an Ergobaby soft carrier which has both a clip-on rain cover and fleece lined cover you can purchase.
 Be sure to check out my guide “The Best Baby Carriers for Hiking,” to learn more.
-When I use my Osprey backpack carrier, I have this rain cover to help block the wind and keep my son dry.
+When I use my Osprey backpack carrier, I have this rain cover to help block the wind and snow, keeping my son dry.

 Dressing Your Baby for Winter Hiking Reminders